 A farmer with exclusive access to a slightly faster VDF, however, cannot easily get more rewards than a farmer with the normal speed VDF.
 If an attacker tries to orphan one of the blocks on the chain, having a faster VDF will not help, since the attacker's chain will have fewer blocks (and thus a lower weight).
 Farmers must sign the block which they are building on top of, and they will only build on top of the highest weight chain.

 The VDF speed comes into play when the attacker wishes to launch a 51% attack, however.
 In this case, an attacking farmer can use the VDF to create a completely alternate chain with no honest blocks, and overtake the honest chain.
 This requires 42.7% of the total netspace, since the faster VDF chain can obtain weight at a faster rate than the honest chain.
-This attack is described in detail in Section 3.14.
+This attack is described in detail in the Attacks and Countermeasures page.